vfriver/MyogenesisHumanMouse/README.md

 Visualize expression distributions through interactive Violin Plots.

 Compare the timing and intensity of transcriptional reprogramming across species without requiring local computational environments.

+If you want to visualize the data on your local computer without writing any code, please open the directory named Dataforshiny, the first lines of the code include a detailed, step-by-step guide on how to launch the interactive dashboard using RStudio.